-In 2-18(b), a linear transformer consisting of two parallel lengths of half-inch-diameter aluminum tubing is connected between the nonresonant feeder and the center of the half-wave antenna.
+In 2-18(B), a linear transformer consisting of two parallel lengths of half-inch-diameter aluminum tubing is connected between the nonresonant feeder and the center of the half-wave antenna.
 The large diameter of these tubes makes possible a more practicable, wider spacing between conductors in a quarter-wave matching section than when wires are used (see Eq.
 2-20 and accompanying discussion).
 This arrangement is termed a Q-bar matching section.
 While 0.229 inch spacing is required in a 600-to-72 Ω matching section employing No. 12 wires, the spacing of half-inch-diameter Q-bars is 1.41 inches (approximately 113/32 inches) between centers, a much more manageable dimension.
+(Of course, even larger diameters than a half inch can be used, with correspondingly larger spacing.)

 A suitable section of coaxial line also may be employed as a matching transformer, provided the center conductor and outer sleeve can be tapped at the correct points or that a short-circuiting disc can be moved along the interior between the center conductor and inside of the outer sleeve.
+Neither of these methods are very practical; much trial-and-error is required.